 Daily Photo – Tower Bridge Steam Engine

-Today's photo is of a Steam .
+Today's photo is of a Tower Steam .
 One of two identical engines, it is housed under the south approach to the .
 The two engines pumped water into hydraulic accumulators that would be activated to raise and lower the decking.
 It only took about a minute for this hydraulic system to lift the deck to it's maximum 86 degree angle.

 Until I visited, I didn't realize that this steam powered system powered the lifting of the bridge for over 80 years!
 The bridge opened in 1894 and different sources say the steam system was replaced with an electro-hydraulic (oil) system in 1974 or 1976.
-Whichever date is correct, these steam engines served for over 80 years!
+Whichever date is correct, these served for over 80 years!

 During WWII, in 1942, a third steam was installed in case one of the original two suffered bomb damage.
 The third stationary steam was removed to the Forncett Industrial Steam Museum in Norfolk when they switched the bridge system over from steam in the 70's.